 One Spouse, Full Authority

-This is one of the shortest and most straightforward statutes in Arizona property law.
-If you own separate property, you can convey it on your own.
-Your spouse does not need to co-sign the deed, appear at closing, or provide written consent.
+This is one of the shortest statutes in Arizona law.
+If a married person owns sole and separate property, they can convey it on their own.

 Married persons of the age of eighteen years or more may convey their separate property without being joined by the spouse in the conveyance.